vicchi/wp-avertere/readme.txt

 = My redirect URL validates as well formed but the URL now shows a 404/Page Not Found when I click on it.
 What's going on? =

 It's probably just what your browser is telling you.
-WP Redirect can set up the redirection for you and can check that your redirection URL is well formed.
+WP Avertere can set up the redirection for you and can check that your redirection URL is well formed.
 But what it can't do is actually check that the redirection URL points to a web page that actually exists.
 Now might be a good time to copy and paste your redirection URL into your browser and see if that shows a 404/Page Not Found error.
 If it does, then the page wasn't found.
 But if it was found, then you might have found a bug, so get in touch and let me know about it.

 = My redirect URL looks well formed to me, but the plugin tells me it's not.
 What's going on here? =

 WordPress defines a set of acceptable URL protocols which are returned by the `wp_allowed_protocols` API call.
-WP Redirect uses the `esc_url` API call, which acts on this set of allowed protocols to determine which URLs are allowed and which are not.
+WP Avertere uses the `esc_url` API call, which acts on this set of allowed protocols to determine which URLs are allowed and which are not.
 At the time of writing, the set is defined as `http(s)`, `ftp(s)`, `mailto`, `news`, `irc`, `gopher`, `nntp`, `feed` and `telnet`.
 If your redirect URL is not for one of these allowed protocols the redirection will not be set up correctly.
-You can add to, or even limit, the list of allowed protocols via the `wp_redirect_protocols` filter that the plugin provides.
+You can add to, or even limit, the list of allowed protocols via the `wp_avertere_protocols` filter that the plugin provides.
 See the *Filter Support And Usage* section for more information on this.

 = My redirect isn't happening.
 Why not? =